catgarciaphd/apero-cat-2022/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I'm a Hondurican from Los Angeles, CA that is passionate about all things related to gerontology.
+I'm a Hondurican from Los Angeles, CA that is passionate about all things related to social and medical gerontology.